Graduate Admissions

 • Academic Writing Sample

-• Digital work samples of original choreography (Please provide a document with descriptions of the works and URL links with start and end points indicated.
+• Portfolio of original choreography samples (please provide a document with descriptions of the works and URL links with start and end points indicated.
 No more than 10 minutes will be reviewed).

 • Three letters of recommendation from individuals familiar with your creative work as a performer, choreographer, or student.